Republican efforts to restrict voting following the 2020 United States presidential election: 2020 presidential election

 The 2020 election took place during the COVID-19 pandemic.
 As a result, many states implemented measures to expand voting access.
 In particular, mail-in voting (which was seeing significantly increased use in states that already offered no-excuse absentee voting) was expanded in many states.
-In response, incumbent President Donald Trump (who was running for re-election) spent weeks baselessly speculating that mail-in voting would allow the election to be "rigged" against him.
+In response, incumbent president Donald Trump spent weeks claiming that mail-in voting would allow the election to be rigged against him.
 This echoed his 2016 strategy of making unfounded and often conspiratorial claims of voter fraud in the 2016 presidential election.

 Immediately following the 2020 election, Donald Trump and his allies in the Republican Party used the false claims of electoral fraud Trump had been propounding for months, as well as a fabricated narrative of an international communist conspiracy involving Hugo Chavez and Dominion Voting Systems, as pretext to initiate an unprecedented effort to overturn the victory of Democratic candidate Joe Biden.
-They launched over 60 lawsuits, encouraged officials in states with close results (particularly those which Biden won) to throw out legally-cast ballots and challenge vote certification processes, and attempted to reject the results of several states Biden had won during the congressional certification of the Electoral College results, including by trying to force Vice President Mike Pence to unilaterally reject those states' electoral votes.
-Supporters of Trump engaged in a "Stop the Steal" protest movement, while conservative media networks and political commentators, including Newsmax, One America News Network, and Fox News commentators like Sean Hannity and Lou Dobbs, amplified election falsehoods and conspiracy theories.
-Trump personally pressured Georgia Secretary of State Brad Raffensperger to "find 11,780 votes" (the number of votes needed to flip the state), repeatedly urged Georgia Governor Brian Kemp to convene a special session of the legislature to overturn Biden's certified victory in the state, fired the director of the Cybersecurity and Infrastructure Security Agency (CISA) shortly after the director refuted claims of election fraud, and pressured Vice President Mike Pence to unilaterally and illegally reject electors from several states at the Congressional certification of the Electoral College.
-The effort ultimately culminated in the 2021 storming of the United States Capitol, in which supporters of Donald Trump violently stormed and occupied the Capitol building in an unsuccessful attempt to prevent Congress from certifying the results of the Electoral College; for his part, Trump was impeached but not convicted for his role in inciting the mob.).
+They launched over 60 lawsuits, encouraged officials in states with narrow Biden victories to challenge vote certification processes, and attempted to reject the results of several states Biden had won during the congressional certification of the Electoral College results, including by trying to force Vice President Mike Pence to reject those states' electoral votes.
+Supporters of Trump engaged in a "Stop the Steal" protest movement, while conservative media networks and political commentators, including Newsmax, One America News Network, and Fox News commentators like Sean Hannity and Lou Dobbs, amplified claims that Biden's win was illegitimate.
+Trump personally pressured Georgia Secretary of State Brad Raffensperger to "find 11,780 votes" (the number of votes needed to flip the state), repeatedly urged Georgia governor Brian Kemp to convene a special session of the legislature to overturn Biden's certified victory in the state, and fired the director of the Cybersecurity and Infrastructure Security Agency (CISA) shortly after the director refuted claims of election fraud.
+The effort ultimately culminated in the 2021 storming of the United States Capitol, in which supporters of Donald Trump occupied the Capitol building in an unsuccessful attempt to prevent Congress from certifying the results of the Electoral College.
+Trump was impeached but not convicted for his role in inciting the mob.